Petachiah of Regensburg

 The dates of the travels described in his travelogue are uncertain, but are placed roughly between the years 1170 and 1187.
-He probably set out from Prague sometime between 1170 and 1180, and was certainly in Jerusalem prior to 1187, since he describes it as being under the control of the Latin Kingdom of Jerusalem.
+He probably set out from Prague sometime between 1170 and 1180, and was certainly in Jerusalem prior to the 1187 Battle of Hattin, since he describes it as being under the control of the Latin Kingdom of Jerusalem.
 As Judah the Pious is supposed to have made the surviving manuscript copy of Petachiah's travelogue, the latter must have returned to Regensburg prior to that sage's death in 1217.
 Petachiah was recognised by sources as a merchant and it is thought that he, along with the other Jewish merchants of Regensburg, played a part in the development of a trade route that extended from Mainz to Kiev.

 Some of Petachiah's travelogue is devoted to discussing the oppression of Jews and the struggles they often faced in Greece and other neighboring lands.

-Petachiah travelled east from Bohemia through Poland, Ruthenia, southern Ukraine (which he called Kedar), and the Crimean Gazaria (Genoese colonies).
+Petachiah travelled east from Bohemia through Poland, Ruthenia, southern Ukraine (which he called Qedar), and Genoese Gazaria in Crimea.
 He describes the remnants of the Khazars and the early Crimean Karaite community.
 He then went south through the Kipchak khanates and the Caucasus into Armenia, sojourning for a while in Nisibis.
-From there he travelled to Mesopotamia, visiting Nineveh, Sura, Pumbedita, and Baghdad before moving on to Persia.
+From there he travelled to Mesopotamia, visiting Nineveh, Sura, Pumbedita, and Baghdad before moving on to Seljukid Iran.
 Turning westward, he journeyed up the Euphrates and into Syria, visiting Aleppo and Damascus.
 He travelled onward to the Kingdom of Jerusalem, visiting holy sites in the Galilee and Judea, whence he may have taken to the sea.
 The next place he describes is Greece.
 From there, presumably, he returned home via the Balkans.